Arbitration Interpreting Services from English to Asian Languages

 It appears that Seoul’s focus right now is to get all of its arbitration “ducks in a row,” including facilities, rules, laws, court buy-in, and infrastructure to attract the type of arbitration activity it ultimately wants.
 Although Seoul is still in the shadow of Hong Kong and Singapore, the laser-like focus Seoul has on improving its arbitration platform will only inure to its benefit as it seeks to compete in the next decade.

-Legal Translation Services in Korean, Mandarin Chinese, Cantonese, Japanese for International Arbitration in the Asia-Pacific Region
+Legal Translation Services in Korean, Mandarin Chinese, Cantonese, Thai, Japanese for International Arbitration in the Asia-Pacific Region

 The public push by Seoul to attract international arbitration in Asia will invariably mean more international arbitrations occurring there.
 As noted above, Seoul’s English proficiency is an issue compared to Hong Kong and Singapore.
 Accordingly, legal translation services that can translate complex legal documents from English to Korean, and Korean to English become more important than ever.

 We have English to Korean legal translation experts who can efficiently provide you with the document translation services you need, when you need them.
 We also translate English to Hong Kong Chinese and provide excellent English to Cantonese arbitration interpreters, English to Mandarin arbitration interpreters, English to Japanese arbitration interpreters, English to Korean arbitration interpreters, Thai to English arbitration interpreters.
-If your client has an arbitration in Seoul, Hong Kong or Singapore, we can be with you every step of the way providing multilingual support in Asian languages and European languages.
+If your client has an arbitration in Seoul, Hong Kong (at The Hong Kong International Arbitration Centre (HKIAC)) or Singapore (at The Singapore International Arbitration Centre (SIAC)), we can be with you every step of the way providing multilingual support in Asian languages and European languages.
+In addition, we also provide experienced arbitration translators and interpreters for remote arbitration hearings via Zoom.